 - 1440p: The oft-forgotten step-child in the gradual marriage of consumers and 4K, 1440p is still the suggested resolution for gamers, as it offers a noticeable improvement in visuals over 1080p, but doesn’t overly tax your graphics card.
 It’s also far more affordable if you’re interested in extra features like high refresh rates.

 - 4K: 4K is the resolution that the industry is most keen to drive consumers towards.
 It looks much more detailed than 1080p, with 3,840 x 2,160 pixels and prices have come down substantially in the past few years.
 That said, gamers will need a powerful graphics card to run a system at this resolution and finding affordable monitors with full suites of frame synching support or high-refresh rates is still difficult.
-Getting the most out of a 4K monitor is improving, though content can still be harder to find than it should be.
+There is plenty of 4K media out there to enjoy though, whether you’re streaming or using UHD Blu-Rays.

 - 5K: This resolution made headlines when Apple debuted it on its iMac, but it’s far from a common resolution even years later.
 Dell’s UP2715K is a great looking display, but we would recommend many high-end 4K monitors before it as you won’t be able to see too much difference between them.